arshil0/Online-Seabattle-Game/readme.txt

-you can start a server by simply typing:
+you can start a server by simply typing in terminal:
     python3 .\server.py

 or using the Makefile:
     make server

-you can join a server by typing:
+you can join a server by typing in terminal:
     python3 .\client.py

 or using the Makefile: